-Attach the propellers marked white to the motors with white marks.
+- Attach the gimbal protector when not in use. - Attach the propellers with marks to the motors with marks.
 Press the propeller down onto the motors and turn until it is secure.
 Attach the other propellers to the unmarked motors.
 Unfold all the propeller blades.

-4. All Intelligent Flight Batteries are in hibernation mode before shipment to ensure safety.
+4. All Intelligent Flight Batteries are in hibernation mode before delivery to ensure safety.
 Use the provided charger to charge and activate the Intelligent Flight Batteries for the first time.
 It takes approximately 1 hour and 35 minutes to fully charge an Intelligent Flight Battery.